-TWC, Section 26.408 requires TCEQ to inform private drinking water well owners of groundwater contamination that has the potential to affect their water wells.
-TCEQ has 30 days from the date notice of groundwater contamination is received to notify well owners of the potential contamination and any possible adverse health effects associated with the contaminant of concern.
-GCDs located in the county where the contamination is occurring are also notified.
-In November 2003, and in accordance with the statute, the TGPC developed by rule the form and content of the TCEQ notice.
+TWC, Section 26.408, requires TCEQ to inform private drinking water well owners of groundwater contamination that has the potential to affect their water wells.
+TCEQ has 30 days from the date a notice of groundwater contamination is received to notify well owners of the potential contamination and any possible adverse health effects associated with the contaminant of concern.
+GCDs located where the contamination is occurring are also notified.
+In November 2003, and in accordance with the statute, TGPC developed by rule, the form and content of TCEQ's notice.

-During fiscal 2021 and fiscal 2022, 789 notices were mailed for 93 cases of potential groundwater contamination to the owners of private drinking water wells.
+During fiscal 2023 and 2024, TCEQ mailed 497 notices representing 46 cases of potential groundwater contamination to the owners of private drinking water wells.